vsvishalsharma/Whatsapp_end_to_end/README.md

 - The app works offline; you can use it without the internet, and you can send text messages.
 Once you come back online, they will be automatically sent.
 - You can click on the arrow down button on the homepage, and the web app is installed on your device.

-## Development

-To run the app, set up a Firebase project, then navigate to `src/firebase` and put your config object there.
-Afterward, go to your project settings in Firebase, get a service account file from there, and place it in the `backend` folder.
-Then set up an Algolia search project and put your keys in `backend/index.js` and `src/Sidebar.js`.

 ## Running the App